ychaaban2004/java_compiler_domainspecific/README.md

 ## Credits

-Please note this language is built upon following the following source very closesly and the credit for the basics functionality and design of the compiler goes to this source:
+Please note this language is built upon following the following source very closely and the credit for the basics functionality and design of the compiler goes to this source:

 [Crafting Interpreters](https://craftinginterpreters.com/)